-- A. The creation of Historic Crossroads (HC) districts shall be permitted only where they meet the following requirements: - Are designated as a historic crossroad on the future development map of the Comprehensive Plan; - 2.
-Are in accord with and serve to promote the purposes set forth in the Comprehensive Plan and other officially adopted plans of the City; - Encourage land use and development in substantial accord with the vision set forth in the Comprehensive Plan and other official adopted plans of the City; - 4.
-Accomplish a special public purpose where substantial public interest warrants the creation of an area of unique character and/or high economic value to the city, and where other district regulations are inappropriate to accomplish this purpose; and - Where applicable, serve to protect and preserve individual buildings or grounds where there is special and substantial public interest in protecting such buildings and their visual environment. - B. Contents of the district ordinance.
+- G-A. The creation of Historic Crossroads (HC) districts shall be permitted only where they meet the following requirements: - Are designated as a historic crossroad on the future development map of the Comprehensive Plan; - Are in accord with and serve to promote the purposes set forth in the Comprehensive Plan and other officially adopted plans of the City; - Encourage land use and development in substantial accord with the vision set forth in the Comprehensive Plan and other official adopted plans of the City; - 4.
+Accomplish a special public purpose where substantial public interest warrants the creation of an area of unique character and/or high economic value to the city, and where other district regulations are inappropriate to accomplish this purpose; and - 5.
+Where applicable, serve to protect and preserve individual buildings or grounds where there is special and substantial public interest in protecting such buildings and their visual environment. - D. Review standards.
+In addition to the zoning action review standards in Sec.
+3-10, the following shall be considered for the creation of new Special District Hamlet (HM-SD) districts. - 1.5.
+Adjacency of the proposed district to existing development and its infrastructure is a beneficial characteristic, whereas a lack of adjacency shall be considered a detriment. - E.B.Contents of the district ordinance.
 In addition to the requirements for all zoning map amendments in Sec.
-3-3, each ordinance creating a Historic Crossroads (HC) district shall contain the following:
+3-3, each ordinance creating a special district shall contain the following: - 1.
+Statement of intent.
+Each district ordinance shall incorporate a particularized statement of intent appropriate to the individual district being created, establishing the purpose and justification for the creation of the district.

-- Statement of intent.
-Each district ordinance shall incorporate a particularized statement of intent appropriate to the individual district being created, establishing the purpose and justification for the creation of the district. - Incorporation of general regulations.
-Each district shall specify that the general regulations for HC districts are applicable to the district created. - Tailoring of regulations.
-Subject to this subsection, specific regulations may be established for each district or portions thereof.
-Specific regulations shall be limited to the following: - The total number of large-scale nonresidential uses. - b.
+- Incorporation of general regulations.
+Each district shall specify that the general regulations for HM or HC districts are applicable to the district created. - 3.
+Tailoring of regulations.
+Subject to this subsection, specific regulations may be established for each special district or portions thereof.
+Specific regulations shall be limited to the following: - a.
+The total number of large-scale non-residential uses. - b.
 Maximum block sizes. - c.
 Parking requirements. - d.
 Lot size regulations. - e.
 Density and required open space. - f.
 The maximum amount of open space that may be transferred off site. - g.
 Civic space types. - h.
 Setbacks and maximum building height. - i.
 Thoroughfare types and design. - j.
-Additional form, design, and/or landscaping standards may be established. - k.
-Uses may be restricted, limited, or prohibited but shall not be expanded.
-Uses may be limited by specifying the number of such uses, their size, or their hours of operation. - C. Legal requirements. - The creation of a Historic Crossroads (HC) district shall be deemed a zoning map amendment. - 2.
-Following approval of the district ordinance, the following shall occur: - a.
-The district shall be assigned a unique suffix;
+Additional form, design, and/or landscaping standards may be established. - Uses may be restricted, limited, or prohibited but shall not be expanded.
+Uses may be limited by specifying the number of such uses, their size, or their hours of operation.

+F.C.Legal requirements.

+- 1. The creation of a Special District Hamlet (HM-SD) district shall be deemed a zoning map amendment. - Following approval of the district ordinance, the following shall occur: - a.
+The special district shall be assigned a unique numeric suffix;

-- The approved standards of subsection "B" immediately above and any conditions shall be recorded in a new subsection in ARTICLE VI; and - c.
-The district shall be added to the Zoning Map.
+- b.
+The approved standards of subsection "D" immediately above and any conditions shall be recorded in a new subsection in Sec.
+6-6 Special Districts.; and - c.
+The special district shall be added to the Zoning Map.